 Various nuts, such as cashew nuts, contain large quantities of starch that helps with thickening sauces.
 Cashews are also packed with a lot of flavors, which contributes to the sauce’s overall taste.
 The fat content of the cashew also helps in improving the consistency of the dish.

-Other nuts such as walnuts and groundnuts are also used ground to a paste and used to thicken various sauces.
+Other nuts such as walnuts and groundnuts are also used grind to a paste and used to thicken various sauces.

 Raw food lovers like to snack on dates.
 Dates are powerhouses of energy.
 Dates are increasingly used in desserts not just as a thickening agent but also to add sweetness and flavor to the dish.